sahithyandev/s3/src/content/docs/operating-systems/02-kernel.md

 The one program running at all times on the computer.
 Core of an OS.

-### Bootstrap program

-Simple code to initialize the system, load the kernel.

 ### System Daemon

 A background process that is launched during system startup or after the kernel is loaded.
 Runs independently of user sessions.
 Provide essential services required for the operating system to function smoothly.